 It was a nice weekend and nothing could cap it off better than some homemade pizza.
-I was craving a DiFara style pie but, not wanting to wait 2 plus hours in Midwood, I decided to make the pizza myself by adapting a recipe I saw in Saveur.
+I was craving a DiFara style pie, but not wanting to wait 2 plus hours in Midwood, I decided to make the pizza myself by adapting a recipe I saw in Saveur.

-Tip: Use high-quality, fresh mozzarella and slice the cheese into 1/4 inch rounds.
+Cook's Tip: Use high-quality, fresh mozzarella and slice the cheese into 1/4 inch rounds.
 Place the cheese in between 2 paper towels.
 Put a plate on top of the covered cheese and weigh it down for 20 minutes.
 You can use a large can of tomatoes or some other canned product for the weight.
 This will get the moisture out of the cheese so you don't have puddles on your pizza!

 Pizza Margherita (Adapted from Saveur Magazine's adaptation of Tony Germignani's recipe for Tony's Pizza Napoletana in San Francisco)